-Interest income in the three and six months ended June 30, 2020, reflects interest earned on short term money market instruments.
-The net proceeds from our underwritten public offering in June 2018 and payments received in conjunction with the execution of the Gossamer Agreement in June 2018 and Amendment No. 1 to the Gossamer License Agreement in May 2020, less cash used in operations, were available for investment.
-The decrease in interest income was due to lower interest rates compared to the prior year.
+Interest income in the three and nine months ended September 30, 2020 and 2019, reflects interest earned on short term money market instruments.
+The net proceeds from our underwritten public offering in June 2018, sale of Company stock and payments received in conjunction with the execution of the Gossamer License Agreement in June 2018 and Amendment No. 1 in May 2020, less cash used in operations, were available for investment.
+The decrease in interest income in 2020 was due primarily to lower interest rates compared to the prior year.